-The Sheikh Mohamed bin Zayed Scholars Program offers a select cohort of talented university students unique access to specially designed courses, lectures, leadership experiences, networking, and graduate school opportunities and scholarships.
-It accepts scholars from among the most outstanding students at the three national UAE universities.
+The Sheikh Mohamed bin Zayed Scholars Program offers an elite cohort of university students unique access to specially designed courses, lectures, leadership experiences, cross-cultural exposure, networking, and graduate school advising.
+Each year a new Scholar cohort is competitively chosen from among the most exceptional students at the four national UAE universities.
+They pursue these classes and activities at NYUAD in addition to their academic programs and responsibilities at their home universities.

 Diane C. Yu is the Advisor to Leadership at New York University Abu Dhabi (NYUAD) and Executive Director of the Sheikh Mohamed bin Zayed Community Programs at NYUAD, which currently consist of the NYUAD Summer Academy, a college preparatory program for Emirati high school students, and the Sheikh Mohamed bin Zayed Scholars Program (SMSP) for top UAE university students.
 She teaches leadership classes at NYU New York and in the Summer Academy and SMSP, and public speaking classes for SMSP and NYU Shanghai.